JAKAMI99/wpa-sec-docker-nvidia/README.md

 # WPA-Sec Docker for Nvidia
+## About
+This docker container runs the the help_crack.py from wpa-sec, a "Distributed WPA PSK auditor".
+Especially because the pwnagotchi community uses it alot.

+The docker container currently only supports nvidia GPUs.
+Feel free to PR support for AMD
 ## Install & Run
 ```
 docker run -it --gpus all -e NVIDIA_VISIBLE_DEVICES=all -e NVIDIA_DRIVER_CAPABILITIES=all wpas-ec-docker-nividia